aragon/aragon-apps/apps/voting-disputable/app/public/meta/details.md

-The Voting app is used to create and participate in votes.
+The Disputable voting app is used to create and participate in votes.
 Votes can be linked to an action, such as issuing a new token or transferring funds, or be purely informative.

 ## Features

 - Create a new informative vote.
 - Vote "yes" or "no" on open votes.
 - See details about open and past votes, including how many tokens have voted and how much time is left before a vote is over.